Search Post on this Blog

 Answer. c) It can be issued to the ministerial office but cannot be issued against the private office.

-Quo-warranto cannot is issued to the ministerial office or private office.
+Quo-warranto cannot be issued to the ministerial office or private office.

 Quo Warranto: This writ is used to question the legal authority or legitimacy of a person holding a public office, position, or franchise.
 It challenges their right to hold the office.

-44. Which of the following article restricts the fundamental rights of the members of the armed forces?
+44. Which of the following articles restricts the fundamental rights of the members of the armed forces?

 a) Article 31